-HOW TO INTERPRET AND USE THIS CATALOG: Point's University College Academic Catalog 2016-2017 is an information book and reference guide.
+HOW TO INTERPRET AND USE THIS CATALOG: Point's University College Academic Catalog 2017-2018 is an information book and reference guide.
 Information contained in this catalog is accurate as of the date of publication.
 The statements set forth are not to be construed as the basis of a contract between the student and the institution.
 Point reserves the right to change any policy, procedure, provision, student expense, course, degree program and/or requirement for graduation through appropriate processes.
 Every effort will be made to publicize changes.
 The University further reserves the right to ask a student to withdraw at any time.

 Students are expected to know and follow the policies, regulations, and procedures presented in this catalog and The Point Community Honor Code (Point's student handbook).
-Awareness of the University calendar, critical deadlines, and all University mail received in the student's University mailbox and/or by e-mail is also the student's responsibility.
+Awareness of the University calendar, critical deadlines, and all University communications received in the student's University e-mail and/or mailbox is also the student's responsibility.